RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

 bash-4.2# mvn clean package -f /workspace/source/pom.xml
 ```

 Woo-hoo!!!
-I verified that my app source code is in the /workspace/source directory, and I can run the build.
+We verified that the app source code is in the /workspace/source directory, and we can run the build.
 The build runs for a while and....
 Womp, womp !
 It fails with a Java compile error !!!

 ```shell
 [ERROR] /workspace/source/src/main/java/org/jboss/as/quickstarts/tasksrs/model/Task.java:[137,16] cannot find symbol